Python for Remote Sensing: Analysis, Visualization, and Workflow for Earth Scientists

 This course is designed to introduce earth scientists to modern programming tools and techniques to view and analyze data.
 The primary goal is for attendees to:

-• Understand the basic structure of array-oriented scientific datasets
+• Understand the basic structure of array-oriented satellite datasets

 Agenda